vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 When designing the Digital Twin models for an Azure Digital Twins environment, it is best to use a consistent approach for creating the IDs used for the Interfaces, Schemas, and Relationships.
 Each entity within the environment has an **@id** property (it is required for Interfaces) and should uniquely identify that entity.
 The format of the ID value is that of a **digital twin model identifier (DTMI)**.
 A DTMI has three components: scheme, path, and version.
 The scheme and path are separated by a colon `:`, while path and version are separated by a semicolon `;`.
 The format looks like this: `<scheme> : <path> ; <version>`.
 The value for scheme within the DTMI formatted ID is always **dtmi**.

-One example for the ID value of a Contoso cheese factory would be: `dtmi:com:contoso:digital_factory:cheese_factory;1`.
+An example for the ID value of a Contoso cheese factory would be: **dtmi:com:contoso:digital_factory:cheese_factory;1**.

 In this example, the scheme value is **dtmi** as expected and the version is set to **1**.
 The `<path>` component within this ID value utilizes the following taxonomy: